-Within each of these documents there are standardized procedures associated with each field protocol, operation and calibration of water quality instruments, and sample preservation and tracking to ensure and maintain a high quality of data.
-Subsequent to data collection, a formal process for data review prior is required prior to acceptance into NH DES data management tools.
+Within each of these documents there are standardized procedures associated with each field protocol, operation and calibration of water quality instruments, and sample preservation and tracking to ensure and maintain data of high quality.
+Subsequent to data collection, a formal process for data review is required prior to acceptance into NHDES data management tools.

-In addition, NH DES operates a laboratory, the Jody Conner Limnology Center (JCLC) in order to service is citizen volunteer surface water quality programs and process samples collected by its field staff.
+In addition, NHDES operates the Jody Conner Limnology Center (JCLC) in order to support its citizen volunteer surface water quality programs and process samples collected by its field staff.
 The successful operation of the JCLC relies on a continuously updated laboratory manual that details all of the procedures for the generation of high quality data.
 The manual includes details regarding water or specimen sample acceptance and tracking procedures and the use of bench top instruments, basic wet chemistry procedures, and microscopic analysis.
 The JCLC produces an annual workload report that details the number of analysis preformed by the laboratory and to track its QA/QC performance measures.
-In 2012, the JCLC completed 10,453 analyses and met its QA/QC performance measures.
-A copy of the JCLC workload report is submitted to EPA and NH DES' commissioner's office for review.
-The report is also on file within the watershed management bureau for public review if desired.
+In 2014, the JCLC completed over 12,000 analyses and met its QA/QC performance measures.
+A copy of the JCLC workload report was submitted to EPA and NHDES' commissioner's office for review.
+The report is also on file within the Watershed Management Bureau for public review if desired.

-10. Data Management
+12. Data Management

 Prior to 2003, monitoring data was stored in a variety of spreadsheets and databases.
-There was no common format and much of the metadata (analytical method, fraction type, sample collection method etc.) was missing.
-In 2003, the Environmental Monitoring Database (EMD) was built in Oracle in-house to handle the physical/chemical data.
+There was no common format and much of the metadata (e.g., analytical method, fraction type, sample collection method, etc.) was missing.
+In 2003, the Environmental Monitoring Database (EMD) was built as an in-house using Oracle in order to handle the physical/chemical data.
 The EMD was designed with federal reporting to EPA's STORET database in mind.
 The data stored in the miscellaneous spreadsheets and other databases was imported into the EMD and metadata was researched and added.
 Since the EMD's original creation, it has been expanded to include biological, habitat, tissue, and toxicity data.